Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Gas Emissions are the key to clean atmospheric conditions.
 Is the worldwide gauge heading towards a more murky or radiant environment?

-A ‘property expert’ on Earth, former United States Vice-President Al Gore Jr., weighs in on the state of real estate.
-“Imagine,” Galacti says, “he was the one that said ‘The most vulnerable part of the earth is the atmosphere’!
-He organized the first hearings on global warming in the United States in the 1970s, but his focus has been on the entire earth and the climate.”
+A property expert on Earth to prevent gas emissions, former United States Vice-President Al Gore Jr., weighs in on the state of real estate.
+“Imagine,” Galacti says, “he was the one that said, the most vulnerable part of the Earth is the atmosphere!
+He organized the first hearings on global warming in the United States in the 1970s, but his focus has been on the entire Earth and the climate.”

 (Audit of the Universe chapter 2.5)

-He speaks of walls of water destroying property in Katrina—crops being destroyed by extreme heat—a hurricane in Honduras in 1998 that left 1.5 million people homeless—events that he literally and metaphorically ties to his maps and bar graphs.
-He can cite figures on CO2 gas emissions and Alaska’s ice retreating, but what reaches millions of people worldwide is the stories Al Gore tells of the way that what man is doing to the atmosphere affects all corners of the globe, all humans in various circumstances, regardless of race, region, religion or wealth.
+He speaks of walls of water destroying property in Katrina—crops destroyed by extreme heat—a hurricane in Honduras in 1998 that left 1.5 million people homeless; events that he literally and metaphorically ties to his maps and bar graphs.
+He can cite figures on CO2 gas emissions and Alaska’s ice retreating, but what reaches millions of people worldwide is the stories Al Gore tells of how what humans are doing to the atmosphere affects all corners of the globe.
+It impacts all humans in various circumstances, regardless of race, region, religion, or wealth.

 Cool Cities: San Jose, California

 In the US and Canada, the City of San Jose joins such cities as Ottawa, Canada, Elmhurst, Illinois, and Lansing, Michigan, in signing on for a series of milestones to bring about real change for the better.
-After taking the first step in signing the US Mayors Climate Protection Agreement (Canada has a similar agreement), San Jose passed a law for reduction of 25% of greenhouse gas emissions.
+After taking the first step in signing the US Mayors Climate Protection Agreement (Canada has a similar agreement), San Jose passed a law for a reduction of 25% of greenhouse gas emissions.
 The city aims to nearly quadruple the reduction to 80 percent below 1990 levels by 2045.
 San Jose made progress in meeting its 2012 goal.
-Unfortunately the next 4 year plan took a dip.
-Hopefully they can turn it around.
+Unfortunately, the next 4-year plan took a dip.
+Hopefully, they can turn it around.

-“One point of the Green Vision Plan we really like: Ensure that 100 percent of public fleet vehicles run on alternative fuels,” Galacti says.
+“One point of the Green Vision Plan we like: Ensure that 100 percent of public fleet vehicles run on alternative fuels,” Galacti says.
 “Also: Divert 100 percent of the waste in the landfill and convert 100 percent of the waste to energy.”
-Practical steps towards ‘home improvement’, but do they work?
+Practical steps towards home improvement, but do they work?
 As for the first, since 2007, 40 percent of the public vehicles (buses, police cars, etc.) now run on alternative fuel.

-By building mass transit and high-speed rails, expanding the city’s network of charging stations for electric/hybrid vehicles, switching 40 percent of vehicles to clean natural gas, bio-diesel, bi-fuel/clean natural gas unleaded blend, electric, electric-unleaded hybrid, and other ‘green’ vehicles such as methane, San Jose has been able to reduce consumption of fuel and greenhouse gas emissions from 1,307,191 gallons and 18,232 tons, respectively, to 982,003 gallons and near the target of 13,000 tons.
+San Jose built mass transit and high-speed rails, expanded the city’s network of charging stations.
+Forty percent of cars switched to clean natural gas, bio-diesel, bi-fuel/clean natural gas unleaded blend, electric, electric-unleaded hybrid, and other green energies such as methane.
+In so doing, the city has been able to reduce consumption of fuel and greenhouse gas emissions from 1,307,191 gallons and 18,232 tons, respectively, to 982,003 gallons and near the target of 13,000 tons.

-With regard to the fuel, imagine one person in the city fleet driving the equivalent of 65,000 miles or a car in need of serious maintenance, per year, cutting back on the commute and driving 40,000 miles—still a great deal of driving, but the car is in better shape and gas emissions have been reduced.
+Concerning the fuel, imagine one person in the city fleet driving the equivalent of 65,000 miles or a car in need of serious maintenance per year, cutting back on the commute and driving 40,000 miles—still a great deal of driving.
+Yet, the vehicle is in better shape, and there are reduced gas emissions.
 The 18,000 tons of emissions, the equivalent of toxic metals in noxious coal ash waste, is being reduced to nearly 13,000 tons, or the equivalent of harmful volcanic debris that covered the airport in Yakima, Washington, following the Mt.
 St. Helens eruption of 1980.

-San Jose sends 494,000 tons of garbage to landfills annually, and in the six years since enacting the plan, has reduced that to just 133,380 tons–multiply that by six and that’s 800,280 tons as opposed to 2.9 million—imagine several open cargo containers, all stinking up the air until it is unbearable, reduced by nearly three-quarters—the stench does not go away, but is more bearable.
+San Jose sends 494,000 tons of garbage to landfills annually, and in the six years since enacting the plan, reduced that to just 133,380 tons.
+Multiply that by six, and that’s 800,280 tons as opposed to 2.9 million—imagine several open cargo containers, all stinking up the air until it is unbearable, reduced by nearly three-quarters—the stench does not go away, but is more bearable.

 In China, which we’ve covered in detail, there is a proposed carbon tax of 10 yuan per tonne of carbon dioxide, increased to 50 yuan by 2020, a jump from $1.60 to $4.40.
 Most of this tax will be applied to coal, and will chiefly affect exports of Chinese goods, resulting in higher prices that may not be affordable worldwide.
 In Australia, the price is $23 per tonne and has upset the 10,000 coal miners that have lost jobs—the carbon tax proved to be a tough sell for Australia’s former prime minister.
 Emissions have dropped by 7 percent from 2011 to the present, a figure that could be due to decreased demand and installing solar panels.

-Man can be his own worst enemy even in trying to solve problems—despite some gains and improved climate, is the economic hardship of the ‘carbon tax’ worth it?Man can be his own worst enemy even in trying to solve problems—sometimes solutions equate with… Click To Tweet
+Man can be his own worst enemy even in trying to solve problems—despite some gains and improved climate, is the economic hardship of the carbon tax worth it?Man can be his own worst enemy even in trying to solve problems—sometimes solutions equate with problems.
+Click To Tweet

-We have ‘airspace’ but the air is there for everyone—China, America, Africa, Russia, Europe, the Middle East, Oceania.
-Our international tour group forms a major world convention and ponders the state of the air.
-We take a moment to just breathe—smog-filled air, pure air, oxygen tanks—we need all the oxygen we can get because next we are going to be diving into deep waters.
+We have airspace, but the air is there for everyone—China, America, Africa, Russia, Europe, the Middle East, Oceania.
+Our international tour group forms a significant world convention and ponders the state of the air.
+We take a moment just to breathe—smog-filled air, pure air, oxygen tanks—we need all the oxygen we can get because next, we are going to be diving into deep waters.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Gas Emissions: Al Gore, Cool Cities, Carbon Tax–For Real Change
+Please use the Social Network links just below to share this information from The Explanation, Gas Emissions: Al Gore, Cool Cities, Carbon Tax–For Real Change